 It is most likely beneficial for children with disabilities to learn with PowerPoint because they have so many different learning styles at their disposal.
 Whether they are looking at an image or video or reading the words, there are more ways to learn than with a traditional lecture.

-Studies have shown that simply lecturing students of any age is not an effective wayOpens in a new tab. to teach.
+Studies have shown that simply lecturing students of any age is not an effective way to teach.
 You need more interaction, and you need variability in the material.
 The importance of increasing engagement is especially true with younger children and those with disabilities.

 PowerPoint is an effective way to capture elementary students’ attention by letting them interact.
 You can use numerous tools with PowerPoint to capture the attention of your students with learning disabilities, such as:

-• Ask Them Questions.
+- Ask Them Questions.
 You can ask them questions on the PowerPoint screen.
 Asking them questions helps with hard-of-hearing students, but it also captures the attention of students who have ADD or ADHD and who might have trouble focusing.
 Breaking up your lesson can help these students pay attention better.

-• Use Images and Videos.
+- Use Images and Videos.
 You can capture students’ attention better when you use pictures and videos.
 Videos are suitable for any student to learn, but they can be even more beneficial to students with autism and other disabilities.
 You can recreate experiences for these children so they can see what it’s like to attend a demonstration in a crowded area without having to experience that firsthand.

 7. Powerpoint Aids Student’s Creativity

 Creativity has long been considered something that teachers must encourage their students to practice.
 Elementary students benefit from creativity in numerous ways.
-Not only can it help students get joy out of learning, but it also helps their cognitive abilitiesOpens in a new tab. by figuring out how to solve problems in new ways.
+Not only can it help students get joy out of learning, but it also helps their cognitive abilities by figuring out how to solve problems in new ways.
 PowerPoint is a beneficial tool for kids to unleash their creativity in the classroom.

 You can have your students do many different PowerPoint activities to help build their imagination and tap into their creative side.
 Whether you want them to get experience with their pencil skills or posting videos or photos, there are many exciting and varying ways that you can help your elementary students be creative while using PowerPoint.